return007/yarc/README.md

  - Allow user's to create their own themes and use it.

  - Netflix / Prime customization - example: skip intro, etc.

+ - The remote should work even when the devices are not in same network.
+   For that, we need the yarc server to generate a QR code and the client app should connect to the device over the internet.